alinnman/celestial-navigation/README.md

 ### 2.iii.
 Ignored Corrections<a name="ignored-corrections"></a>

-Currently the tool does not aim for very high accuracy and more elaborate corrections are eliminated.

 * Refraction correction is simple (see above), but probably good enough for basic celestial navigation.

-Future implementations may contain more precise corrections though.
 See [more about future plans](CONTRIBUTING.md).

 ## 3. Sight reduction (Stationary observer)<a name="sight-reduction"></a>